mehulagg/gitlab/doc/administration/repository_storage_types.md

 > [Introduced](https://gitlab.com/gitlab-org/gitaly/-/issues/1606) in GitLab 12.1.

-Object pools are a third repository used to deduplicate forks of public and internal projects and contain the objects from the source project.
+Object pools are repositories used to deduplicate forks of public and internal projects and contain the objects from the source project.
 Using `objects/info/alternates`, the source project and forks use the object pool for shared objects.
 For more information, see [How Git object deduplication works in GitLab](../development/git_object_deduplication.md).